Protecting You From Creditor Harassment

 The law is very specific with regard to the automatic stay.
 If you are being harassed by a creditor, contact an experienced Georgetown consumer bankruptcy attorney.
 At the offices of Lee Norton Bain, Attorney at Law, I represent clients throughout central Texas in consumer bankruptcy.

-Helping You Get Back Your Peace of Mind
+Lawyer Helping You Get Back Your Peace Of Mind

 Obeying the automatic stay is important for many reasons.
 Not only does it give you peace of mind, it also allows you and the Court the freedom to manage your bankruptcy proceeding with limited outside influence.
 When creditors refuse to obey the automatic stay, they effectively violate a court order.